BE THE CHANGE: ACID WASH

-• THE COLA CORPORATION DOES NOT ACCEPT RETURNS OR EXCHANGES.
-DOUBLE CHECK YOUR SIZE BASED ON THE SIZE CHART BELOW.
+- THE COLA CORPORATION DOES NOT ACCEPT RETURNS OR EXCHANGES.
+DOUBLE CHECK YOUR SIZE BASED ON THE CHART AND VIDEO BELOW.

 INTEL